MarceloFossRJ/MarceloFossRJ.github.io/_posts/2019-04-14-custom-errors.md

 ---
 layout: post
 title: Custom rails error pages
-date:   2018-04-14 18:44:25 -0300
+date:   2019-04-14 18:44:25 -0300
 category: [recipe]
 tags: [Rails, Ruby, Error, Exception]
 author: Marcelo Foss
 intro: |
   How to handle nice error pages in an Rails application.
 ---
-# Custom error pages for Rails apps
-Normally, 404 and 500 error pages are static HTML files that live in the public directory of a Rails application.
-These are boring, minimally-styled pages that don’t get the same treatment as the rest of the app.
-This tutorial shows you how to move error pages into your Rails app as dynamic views that benefit from application styles, layouts, and view helpers.

-There are different options to render a custom merror page in your Rails app.
+Normally, 404 and 500 error pages are static HTML files in the public directory of a Rails app.
+These are minimally-styled pages that don’t get the same treatment as the rest of the app.
+There are different options to render a custom error page in your Rails app.
 My option is for dynamic error pages.

 ## Dynamic error pages